openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 simplest parameter to pass is "none", which causes a set of signature information to be written out into ``STAMPS_DIR`` corresponding to the targets specified.
-The other currently available parameter is "printdiff", which causes BitBake to try to establish the closest signature match it can (e.g. in the sstate cache) and then run ``bitbake-diffsigs`` over the matches to determine the stamps and delta where these two stamp trees diverge.
+The other currently available parameter is "printdiff", which causes BitBake to try to establish the most recent signature match it can (e.g. in the sstate cache) and then run compare the matched signatures to determine the stamps and delta where these two stamp trees diverge.
+This can be used to determine why tasks need to be re-run in situations where that is not expected.

 .. note::